adalton/apue3/Chapter05/Readme.md

 3. What does a return value of 0 from `printf` mean?

+   The `printf` function returns the number of characters printed and -1 on error.
+If `printf` returns 0, that means that it printed 0 characters.

 4. The following code works correctly on some machines, but not on others.
    What could be the problem?